 Considering some of the factors discussed so far, and the savings in cost of land mentioned above, manufacturers now consider that a 400 kV gas insulated switchgear (GIS) substation may produce overall savings when compared to a conventional open terminal arrangement, though this varies greatly depending upon site and territory, also the reduced bay centers can result in clearance difficulties where there are incoming overhead lines.

-2 thoughts on “Key Factors to Consider In Substation Design”
+3 responses to “Key Factors to Consider In Substation Design”